One Lost Henchman

-This page is basically a synopsis of my professional career.
-The published commercial projects I've worked on are listed below, along with a brief description of the work I did on them.
+This is a quick synopsis of my professional career.
+The commercial projects I've worked on are listed below, along with a brief description of the work I did on them.

 Gears of War: Gears of War: Ultimate Edition (2016), Gears of War 4 (2016), Gears 5 (2019)